 Students have an obligation to complete all assignments missed during illness or absence from school.
-Students are guaranteed two school days to make up their work for each day absent from school.

 In case of a prolonged absence due to illness, the student's teacher should be called so that necessary arrangements can be made to have assignments picked up.
 At the request of the parents, the teacher will collect assignments for a student who is absent two or more days.
 Parents must call before 8:30 a.m. on the day the homework is needed in order to allow the teacher adequate time to assemble the assignments.
 Parents may pick up the assignments after 3:30 p.m. on the date requested.